STMicroelectronics/stsw-mkbox-bleco/README.md

 equipped with a Bluetooth Low Energy SoC. acting as a network coprocessor, for developing any IoT application based on remote data gathering and evaluation.

-This repo contains [BLE Controller-only firmware](#ctrl-only-fw) images for the following
+This repo contains [BLE Controller-only firmware](#ctrl-only-fw) images, and a [Zephyr](https://github.com/zephyrproject-rtos) application to upload them, for the following SensorTile.box family boards:
-boards:

 - [STEVAL-MKBOXPRO](https://www.st.com/en/evaluation-tools/steval-mkboxpro.html)
 - [STEVAL-MKSBOX1V1](https://www.st.com/en/evaluation-tools/steval-mksbox1v1.html)